A Beginner’s Guide to Teaching Kids Coding

 With young students, many parents prefer visual block platforms to start.
 Some however prefer to get their kids typing early.

-If you have no coding experience, we strongly recommend that you begin teaching with one of the following free resources:
+If you have no coding experience, we strongly recommend that you begin teaching with one of the following resources:

 Scratch (Free) (Recommended for K-8)